Archives

 Dr. Jaime Alfredo Calderon Tapia

-Dr. Jaime Alfredo Calderon Tapia, M.D., Endometriosis Specialist, Gynecologist, Minimally Invasive Gynecologic Surgeon
+Dr Jaime Alfredo Calderon Tapia – Endometriosis Specialist, Gynecologist, Minimally Invasive Gynecologic Surgeon

 City: Morelia, Michoacan, Mexico

-Philosophy: None of the theories explain all the cases, i think all the theories (retrograde menstruation, coelomic metaplasia, embryonic remnants, transformation/induction) interact as initiating factors with genetics, menstrual fluid obstruction and propagating factors (oxidative stress, hormones, apoptosis suppression, immune dysfunction) to explain the superficial and deep endometriosis. it’s our duty to know all the interactions to try the solve most of the cases and try to explain to the patient her condition and potential solution
+Philosophy: None of the theories explains all the cases.
+I think all the theories (retrograde menstruation, coelomic metaplasia, embryonic remnants, and transformation/induction) interact as initiating factors with genetics, menstrual fluid obstruction, and propagating factors (oxidative stress, hormones, apoptosis suppression, and immune dysfunction) to explain the superficial and deep endometriosis. it’s our duty to know all the interactions to try the solve most of the cases and try to explain to the patient her condition and potential solutions.

-Approach to Persistent Pain After Surgery: I submit the case to all my team for a second time, discussing the causes of the persistence of the symptoms that including (a physical therapist, psychologist, bowel surgeon, urologist, gynecological urologist, and pain expert) and later get opinions of other endometriosis colleague around the world mainly Latin America, i am blessed to have a good relationship with experts in chile, Argentina, Brazil and here in Mexico to discuss the cases. with these meetings, I reduce the rate of failure
+Approach to Persistent Pain After Surgery: I submit the case to all my team for a second time, discussing the causes of the persistence of the symptoms, which include a physical therapist, psychologist, bowel surgeon, urologist, gynecological urologist, and pain expert, and later get opinions of other endometriosis colleagues around the world, mainly in Latin America.
+I am blessed to have a good relationship with experts in Chile, Argentina, Brazil, and here in Mexico to discuss the cases.
+With these meetings, I reduce the rate of failure

 image